 The Tuscaloosa area is unusually rich in health and mental health resources particularly in relation to its size.
-For many years, Tuscaloosa has been considered to be the mental health center of the State of Alabama primarily based on the presence of three major psychiatric/retardation hospitals.
-These facilities have been cornerstones of training during the 40-year period that this department has engaged in doctoral education.
+For many years, Tuscaloosa has been considered to be the mental health center of the State of Alabama primarily based on the presence of three major psychiatric hospitals.
+These facilities have been cornerstones of training during the 50-year period that this department has engaged in doctoral education.

-Additional facilities that are somewhat unique to this campus include a forensic hospital (Taylor Hardin Secure Medical Facility) that provides a particular interface with the psychology-law specialty area.
-Likewise, a unique relationship exists in the clinical-child area with the Brewer-Porch Children’s Center, a residential treatment facility.
-Other clinical sites with which the program has ongoing relationships include a medical school psychiatric service, the state hospital, the Veterans Administration hospital, and the Student Counseling Center.
-In every location cited above, paid supervised placements have been developed for advanced students.
+Other clinical sites with which the program has ongoing relationships include the University Medical Center, Bryce Hospital (an inpatient psychiatric state hospital for adults), the Veterans Administration hospital, and the Student Counseling Center.
+In most facilities, paid supervised placements have been developed for advanced students.
 All placements are supervised by a licensed psychologist holding either full-time or adjunct faculty status.

-In addition to numerous paid clinical stipends at the above noted facilities (primarily reserved for third- and fourth-year students), the department has teaching and research assistantships ($13,500–$14,562 stipend during academic year) and fellowships ($15,000 – $20,000) for highly qualified applicants.
+In addition to numerous paid clinical stipends at the above-noted facilities (primarily reserved for third- and fourth-year students), the department offers teaching and research assistantship stipends ($14,004–$14,562) during the academic year and fellowships for highly qualified applicants and current students ($20,000).
 Most of these also carry a grant for most or all tuition.
 Research grant support is also increasingly available.
 During the past several years, all clinical students admitted have received some type of financial assistance.

 Admissions Goals and Student Characteristics

 The student body of the clinical graduate program comprises a diverse set of students.
-Currently there are 45 clinical students on campus, and 15 pre-doctoral interns.
-Twelve clinical Ph.Ds. were awarded during the 2014-2015 academic year.
+Currently, there are 52 clinical students on campus and 11 pre-doctoral interns.
+Eleven clinical PhDs were awarded in 2019-2020.

 Though adhering to fairly rigorous admission standards, the department encourages diversity in terms of background and other demographic factors.
 Entering students include those fresh from undergraduate programs, those with recently completed master’s degrees, and several who have significant work experience.
-The clinical program and the department as a whole actively recruit minority students, particularly African-Americans.
+The clinical program and the department as a whole actively recruit students from underrepresented backgrounds.

-For the 2015-2016 year, 10 students were admitted.
+For the 2021-2022 application year, 10 students were admitted.
 Student admissions data for the past several years reflects the caliber of student that we attempt to attract.
-Typical GRE scores (verbal plus quantitative) for entering students have averaged around 316.
 The average grade point average for entering students is approximately 3.8.